 Upon completion of GMC requirements, cadets who wish to compete for entry into the last two years of the program (the POC) must do so under the requirements of the POC selection system.
 This system uses both quantitative and qualitative factors, such as a grade point average, unit commander's evaluation, aptitude test scores, and physical fitness test scores to determine a student's officer potential.
 This is a competitive selection process – no guarantees for admittance into the POC.

-Field Training, in many cases, is a cadet's first exposure to a working Air Force environment and the Aerospace Expeditionary Force (AEF) concept.
+LEAD, in many cases, is a cadet's first exposure to a working Air Force environment and the Aerospace Expeditionary Force (AEF) concept.
 The program develops military leadership and discipline, and provides Air Force officer familiarization, orientation and motivation.
 At the same time, the Air Force can evaluate each cadet's potential as an officer and entry into the POC.
 Field training provides Air Force leadership opportunities, professional development, marksmanship training, team building, physical fitness, and AEF orientation.
 Lodging, meals, and transportation (from the cadet's home of record or school) are provided at no cost.